MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/sales/PriceListItem.md

 ---
-title: PriceListItem - Common Data Model | Microsoft Docs
+title: PriceListItem in sales - Common Data Model | Microsoft Docs
 description: Information about how to price a product in the specified price level, including pricing method, rounding option, and discount type based on a specified product unit.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Price List Item
+# Price List Item in sales

 Information about how to price a product in the specified price level, including pricing method, rounding option, and discount type based on a specified product unit.